 T = Time-bound:

-Choose a time frame tied to the goal-setting process to accomplish your goal.
+Choose a time frame tied to the goal-setting process to accomplish your objective.

-To understand how to set your own smart goals it helps to look at the following smart goals examples.
+To understand how to set your own smart objectives it helps to look at the following examples.
 If you read the first week’s challenge then you should already know the SMART Goal Statement below.
 But, how did I construct it?

 1. Weight Loss Example: